-Subject Area Miami-Dade County, Florida Newark, New Jersey Philadelphia, Pennsylvania Washington, D.C.
-Budget Mayoral responsibilities include: Show cost of each program and make public a budget summary setting forth cost of each program Make public a quarterly report showing actual expenditures for the quarter against one quarter of the proposed expenditure as well as cumulative amounts for the year Has veto authority over legislation.
-If a revenue item is vetoed, an expenditure item in the same or greater dollar amount must also be vetoed Prepare and deliver a budget message in March Propose an operating and capital budget between June 1 and July 15 for the ensuing fiscal year Present proposed budget to the Board before adoption of tentative millage rates Board of County Commissioners responsibilities include: Adopt millage rates Hold hearings on and adopt a budget on or before dates required by state law Commission Auditor responsibilities include: Provide Commission with independent budgetary analysis The municipal budget shall be prepared by the Mayor with the assistance of the Business Administrator The Mayor shall require all department heads to submit requests for appropriations for the ensuing budget year, and to appear before the Mayor or the Business Administrator at public hearings, which shall be held during that month, on the various requests The Mayor shall submit to the Council his recommended budget The Council may reduce any item or items in the Mayor's budget by a vote of a majority of the Council, but an increase in any item or items therein shall become effective only upon an affirmative vote of two-thirds of the members of the Council The Mayor submits an annual operating budget message and proposed annual operating budget ordinance to Council.
+Subject Area Miami-Dade County, Florida Newark, New Jersey Philadelphia, Pennsylvania Budget Mayoral responsibilities include: Show cost of each program and make public a budget summary setting forth cost of each program Make public a quarterly report showing actual expenditures for the quarter against one quarter of the proposed expenditure as well as cumulative amounts for the year Has veto authority over legislation.
+If a revenue item is vetoed, an expenditure item in the same or greater dollar amount must also be vetoed Prepare and deliver a budget message in March Propose an operating and capital budget between June 1 and July 15 for the ensuing fiscal year Present proposed budget to the Board before adoption of tentative millage rates Board of County Commissioners responsibilities include: Adopt millage rates Hold hearings on and adopt a budget on or before dates required by state law The municipal budget shall be prepared by the Mayor with the assistance of the Business Administrator The Mayor shall require all department heads to submit requests for appropriations for the ensuing budget year, and to appear before the Mayor or the Business Administrator at public hearings, which shall be held during that month, on the various requests The Mayor shall submit to the Council his recommended budget The Council may reduce any item or items in the Mayor's budget by a vote of a majority of the Council, but an increase in any item or items therein shall become effective only upon an affirmative vote of two-thirds of the members of the Council The Mayor submits an annual operating budget message and proposed annual operating budget ordinance to Council.
 The Council must approve the budget at least 30 days prior to start of new fiscal year The Mayor's estimates of receipts for the ensuing fiscal year and of surplus or deficit, if any, for the current fiscal year may not be altered by the Council The Mayor can disapprove or reduce any item or items of any ordinance making appropriations, except the items in the annual operating budget ordinance making appropriations to the Auditing Department for the compensation of auditors regularly employed by it, for the work of the Personnel Director and the Civil Service Commission, and for the work of the Board of Ethics The Council can override a Mayoral veto with two-thirds vote of all members Should the Council fail to make an adequate appropriation to the Auditing Department, the City Controller may petition any Court The annual operating budget ordinance may be amended after its passage to authorize the transfer of items but the aggregate of the appropriations made by it may not be increased and transfers of budget items may not be made during the last four months of any fiscal year, except upon the recommendation of the Mayor Not later than the passage of the annual operating budget ordinance, the Council shall ordain such revenue measures as will, in the opinion of the Mayor, yield sufficient revenue to balance the budget.
-For this purpose new sources of revenue or increased rates from existing sources of revenue not proposed by the Mayor shall be deemed to yield in the ensuing fiscal year such amounts as the Mayor shall determine.
-The annual operating budget ordinance shall not become effective and the City Controller shall not approve any order for any expenditure thereunder until the Council has balanced the budget The Council may, from time to time, require additional information to be submitted by the Director of Finance to the Council with the proposed budget including, but not limited to, in The Chief Financial Officer prepares the budget under the direction and for the use of the Mayor.
-The Mayor submits a proposed budget at a time directed by the Council; and from time to time may prepare and submit to the Council proposed supplemental or deficiency budget recommendations The Council holds a public hearing and adopts a budget The federal portion of the budget shall be submitted by the Mayor to the President for transmission to Congress.
-The local portion of the budget shall be submitted by the Chairman of the Council to the Speaker of the House of Representatives In the case of a budget for a fiscal year which is a control year, the budget so adopted shall be submitted by the Mayor to the President for transmission by the President to the Congress The Mayor may veto any budget provision within 10 days (5 days in a control year); the Council can override the veto with a two-thirds vote of members present
+For this purpose new sources of revenue on proposed by the Mayor shall be deemed to yield in the ensuing fiscal year such amounts as the Mayor shall determine.
+The annual operating budget ordinance shall not become effective and the City Controller shall not approve any order for any expenditure thereunder until the Council may, from time to time, require additional information to be submitted by the Director of Finance to the Council with the proposed budget including, but not limited to, information about the cost of performing specific functions, the effectiveness of such functions,